-Since there is liability to IMT, the VAT Code exempts such operations from VAT, unless the vendor is entitled to waive the applicable VAT exemption, ie to opt to tax the real estate transfer.
+Since there is liability to IMT, the VAT Code exempts such operations from VAT, unless the vendor is entitled to waive the applicable VAT exemption, ie, to opt to tax the real estate transfer.
 The option to waive the exemption and to charge VAT at the standard rate is available to avoid boundaries to the right to deduct input VAT.
 This is due to the main VAT rule whereby one can only reclaim VAT paid on goods and services that were incurred for making taxable supplies.

-To be able to waive the exemption, both the vendor and purchaser must be entrepreneurs and it is necessary that the latter, in the course of his/her business or professional activities, uses the real estate (comprising urban property or autonomous units thereof, or building plots), thus acquired, for taxable transactions.
+To be able to waive the exemption, both the vendor and purchaser must be entrepreneurs and it is necessary that the latter, in the course of his business or professional activities, uses the real estate (comprised of urban property or autonomous units thereof, or building plots) thus acquired for taxable transactions.

-In such cases, the acquisition of immovable property is subject to the general VAT rate of 23% (a 22% rate in Madeira and an 18% rate in the Azores) and tax is payable by the purchaser.
+In such cases, the acquisition of immovable property is subject to the general VAT rate of 23% (a 22% rate in Madeira and an 18% rate in the Azores), and tax is payable by the purchaser.

-A reduced rate of 6% is enforceable in the following cases related to real estate: (i) urban rehabilitation contract work, as specified by law, conducted in real estate or public spaces located in urban rehabilitation areas (critical areas of recovery and urban recovery, intervention areas of urban rehabilitation corporations and others) as limited by law, or under the scope of requalification and rehabilitation operations of overriding national public interest; (ii) real estate rehabilitation contract works which, regardless of their location, are directly contracted by the Housing and Urban Rehabilitation Institute ("Instituto da Habitação e da Reabilitação Urbana", or IHRU), as well as those performed under the scope of special financial or tax support regimes on the rehabilitation of buildings or under programmes financially supported by the IHRU; and (iii) contract works on the improvement, refurbishment, renovation, restoration, reparation or conservation of real estate or autonomous units thereof assigned to housing, with the exception of cleaning work, maintenance work of green spaces and contract work on real estate which cover the total or some of the constituent elements of swimming pools, saunas, tennis, golf or minigolf courses or similar facilities.
-The reduced rate does not apply to the incorporated materials, unless their respective amount is equal to or less than 20% of the global amount of the services rendered.
+A reduced rate of 6% is enforceable in the following cases related to real estate:

+• urban rehabilitation contract work, as specified by law, conducted in real estate or public spaces located in urban rehabilitation areas (critical areas of recovery and urbanistic recovery, intervention areas of urban rehabilitation corporations and others) as limited by law, or under the scope of requalification and rehabilitation operations of overriding national public interest;

+real estate rehabilitation contract work which, regardless of their location, are directly contracted by the Housing and Urban Rehabilitation Institute (HURI, Instituto da Habitação e da Reabilitação Urbana), as well as those performed under the scope of special financial or tax support regimes on the rehabilitation of buildings or under programmes financially supported by the HURI; and

+• contract work on the improvement, refurbishment, renovation, restoration, reparation or conservation of real estate or autonomous units thereof assigned to housing, with the exception of cleaning work, maintenance work of green spaces and contract work on real estate which covers the total or some of the constituent elements of swimming pools, saunas, tennis, golf or mini golf courses or similar facilities.
+The reduced rate does not apply to the incorporated materials, unless their respective amount is equal to or than than 20% of the global amount of services rendered.